aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* @aws-cdk/core.Construct

-of the stack where managed endpoint is deployed.
+the scope of the stack where managed endpoint is deployed.

 ---